rossrobino/domco/apps/docs/src/content/tutorial.md

 		└── node.js
 ```

+By default **domco** will generate a NodeJS server and static assets for your application.
+You can also use an [adapter](#adapters) or export your app to configure it to use in [another environment](https://hono.dev/docs/getting-started/basic).

 The `client/` directory holds client assets.
 JS and CSS assets with hashed file names will automatically be served with immutable cache headers from `dist/client/_immutable`.
 Other assets are processed and included in `dist/client` directly.

 The `server/` directory has three entry points:

 - `app.js` exports your Hono server.
 You can import it in another file and deploy your app to a variety of [platforms](https://hono.dev/docs/getting-started/basic) manually.
+No NodeJS specific APIs are used in the `app.js` export.
 - `main.js` is the main entry point for your application if you used an adapter, configured to the target environment.
 - `node.js` is a NodeJS build of your application.
 You can run `dist/server/node.js` to run your application or preview it if you are using an adapter.

-### Serving static assets

-**domco** automatically will serve any public pages from `dist/client/` and any client assets from `dist/client/_immutable/`.

 ### Adapters